How Long do Hot Tubs Last?

 The average lifespan of a hot varies depending on several factors:

 Some hot tubs can last up to 20 years or more if they are well-built and well-maintained, while others might need to be replaced after 5 years or less if they are poorly made or neglected.
-The good news is that with a Hydropool hot tub, a number of the parts are guaranteed.
-These hot tubs are built to last.
-In fact, Yorkshire Hot Tubs are still looking after a hot tub in France that is over 25 years old!
+The good news is that with Yorkshire Hot Tubs, a number of the parts are guaranteed.
+We pride ourselves on only supplying the very best quality hot tubs that are built to last.

 The life of the hot tub shell

 The most important factor that affects the lifespan of a hot tub is the shell, which is the part that holds the water and the jets.
 The shell is usually made of acrylic, fiberglass, or roto-molded plastic, and it can crack, fade, or warp over time due to exposure to sunlight, chemicals, and temperature changes.
 A good quality shell should have a thick layer of insulation and a strong support structure to prevent damage and heat loss.
-With a Hydropool tub, the Nasa-inspired insulation and heat exchange technology means that you minimise heat loss.
-A hot tub shell can last up to 15 years or more with proper care.
-Hydropool hot tub shells are guaranteed for 15 years.
+With a Sundance Spas hot tub, the RigidBond shell uses a manufacturing process to strengthen the acrylic, increasing it’s ability to retain heat.
+The shell structure of a Sundance Spas hot tub is guaranteed for 10 years, though a hot tub shell can last up to 15 years or more with proper care.

 Longevity of the plumbing system

 Another factor that affects the lifespan of a hot tub is the plumbing system, which includes the pipes, hoses, valves, pumps, filters, and heaters.
 The plumbing system is responsible for circulating and heating the water, and it can develop leaks, clogs, corrosion, or wear and tear over time.
 A good quality plumbing system should have durable parts that are resistant to chemicals and weather conditions.
-Luckily, the plumbing parts in a Hydropool hot tub such as pipes, filters, pumps and values are easy to replace when they come to the end of their life, meaning your hot tub lasts a great deal longer than you might expect.
+Luckily, the plumbing parts in a Sundance Spas hot tub such as pipes, filters, pumps and valves very rarely go wrong, but when they come to the end of their life they’re easily replaced, meaning your hot tub can last a great deal longer than you might expect.

 The construction of the outer cabinet